AP Exclusive: Under radar, Florida spent $240M on lawyers

 Calabro said the state may be hiring outside counsel for good reasons, but the cost of this lawyering “has hardly gotten any attention” by either Democrats or Republicans

-Associated Press writer David Klepper in Albany, N.Y. contributed to this story.
+Associated Press writer David Klepper in Albany, New York, contributed to this story.

 Follow Gary Fineout on Twitter: http://twitter.com/fineout